List of criminal organizations in DC Comics: Superior Five

+Superman Revenge Squad

 The Syndicate

 The extraterrestrial crime cartel known as the Syndicate was a loose alliance of alien interests operating on Earth.
 Known members included drug dealer Byth Rok and smuggler Kanjar Ro.
 The Syndicate's operations were highlighted during the Crime lord/Syndicate War a storyline which ran through the titles Darkstars #32 (March 1995), Deathstroke #48-50 (June–August 1995), and The New Titans #122 (June 1995).
 The Crime lord was eventually revealed to be Steve Dayton and the Syndicate was crushed by a collection of Earth's heroes including Extreme Justice, the Outsiders, and the Blood Pack.

+S.Y.S.T.E.M.

+An international organization dedicated to world control, S.Y.S.T.E.M. is made up of independent interconnected cells with soldiers known as SYSTEMatics.
+Known members include Grandmother, Amber Leader Mom, Onslaught, Agent Scar, Smart, Indigo Leader Edwin Alva, Chewie, Rose, Milton St. Cloud, Sloan, and Thomas Walsh.

 T

+Tala and Tannarak

+The Phantom Stranger's greatest foes, Tala and Tannarak fought their enemy multiple times separately and, on one occasion, each other before inevitably aligning only to suffer defeat again.

+Tao's Criminal Organization

+The criminal organization of Tao includes the Prodigals, Torpedoes, Blackguards, and Quislings.
+One of the top units is the Hounds.

 Tartarus

-Tartarus is a villain organization that was established by Vandal Savage in his plot to destroy the Teen Titans.
+Tartarus is a villain organization established by Vandal Savage in his plot to destroy the Teen Titans.
 Its known members include Cheshire, Gorilla Grodd, Lady Vic, Red Panzer, and Siren.

+Team Penguin

+Existing in The Batman universe, Team Penguin was assembled by the Penguin and included Killer Croc, Rag Doll, Firefly, and Killer Moth.

+Temperature Twins

+The team of Captain Cold and Heat Wave, the Temperature Twins aligned to battle the Flash.

+Temperature Twins in other media

+The Temperature Twins appear in The Flash and Legends of Tomorrow.

+Temple of the Divine Light

+A cult worshipping Eclipso, the Temple of the Divine Light was led by Lycaon.

+Terrible Trio

+Terrific Trio

+An evil homage to the Fantastic Four, the Terrific Trio are 2-D Man, Freon, and Magma.
+They originate from Batman Beyond.

 Terror Titans

 The Terror Titans is a mirror group of the Teen Titans.
-It is led by Clock King II and consists of Dreadbolt, Copperhead II, Disruptor, and Persuader.
+It is led by Clock King and consists of Dreadbolt, Copperhead, Disruptor, and Persuader.

+Thera

+Third Army

+In the wake of perceived failures of the Manhunters and Green Lantern Corps (as the Halla's are seemingly retconned), the Guardians of the Universe develop the Third Army: a virus that infects organic lifeforms and turns them into emotionless cybernetic peacekeepers.

+Three Faces of Evil

+Pre-Crisis, Evil was an entity that fought the Marvel Family that could split into three beings called the Three Faces of Evil: Terror, Sin, and Wickedness.
+Post-Crisis, however, they were three separate beings by the same name.